PandaEden/MIPS-Teaching-Tool/README.md

 Labels must start with a letter (a-z/A-Z) (The application is case-insensitive), or Underscore '_'

  - periods,hyphens and underscores '.','-','_' may be used in a label name for readability.
+ - Numbers can be used in a label.
  - no other symbols can be used, and spaces are not allowed.
  - Label references are parsed for errors after instructions are parsed.

 In the place of a label operand for an instruction a Hexadecimal address may be written instead, or the address as a decimal number.

  - Hexadecimal values must start with "0x".

-> Where a label is used as an operand it must not contain the colon ':' !
+> Where a label is used as an operand it must not contain a colon ':' at the end!

 ### Supported Address Segments: